aselshall/eds/L/L1/installing_python.md

 - You can now drag your icon from Desktop to Taskbar to make your JupyterLab handy.

 ### 5. Install basic libraries
 From the miniconda terminal install these libraries one by one.
-You can install of them now or before the lesson.
+You can install them now or before each lesson.
+Pandas, NumPy and matplotlib libraries:
 ```python
 pip install pyarrow
 ```